aws-samples/aws-appsync-calorie-tracker-workshop/4_frontend_app/README.md

 ### 2. Install dependencies and AWS Amplify

-Now to install and configure[AWS Amplify](https://aws-amplify.github.io/).
+Now to install and configure [AWS Amplify](https://aws-amplify.github.io/).
 AWS Amplify includes:

 * a JavaScript library with support for React Native and web frameworks including React, Angular, Vue and Ionic